arminnorouzi/arminnorouzi.github.io/_pages/Awards.md

 author_profile: true
 ---

-### - Alberta Graduate Excellence Scholarship -
+### - Alberta Graduate Excellence Scholarship
 * Government of Alberta, Canada, November 2021
     * The Alberta Graduate Excellence Scholarship recognizes outstanding academic achievement of students pursuing graduate studies in Alberta.
 It was established to incent the best and the brightest students, including international students, to study in Alberta.

-### - Sadler Graduate Scholarship in Mechanical Engineering -
+### - Sadler Graduate Scholarship in Mechanical Engineering
 * University of Alberta, Edmonton, Canada, October 2021
     * The Sadler Graduate Scholarship in Mechanical Engineering is awarded annually to five full-time students in master's or doctoral programs in Mechanical Engineering.
 Selection is made on the basis of academic merit, creativity, and intellectual curiosity.

-### - Mojgan Daneshmand Pedram Mousavi and Flight PS752 Memorial Graduate Scholarship -
+### - Mojgan Daneshmand Pedram Mousavi and Flight PS752 Memorial Graduate Scholarship
 * University of Alberta, Edmonton, Canada, September 2021
     * The selection Criterion for this award are based on academic standing research potential and demonstrated involvement in community leadership

+### - Best Presentation Award
+* Autonomous Systems Initiative (ASI) Annual Symposium, University of Alberta, Edmonton, Canada, Jun 2021

 ### - Alberta Innovates Graduate Student Scholarship - Data-Enabled Innovation